 Heel pain is most often caused by plantar fasciitis, a condition that is sometimes also called heel spur syndrome when a spur is present.
 Heel pain may also be due to other causes, such as a stress fracture, tendonitis, arthritis, nerve irritation or, rarely, a cyst.

 Because there are several potential causes, it is important to have heel pain properly diagnosed.
-Dr. Hoy is trained to distinguish between all the possibilities and determine the underlying source of your heel pain.
+A foot and ankle surgeon is able to distinguish between all the possibilities and to determine the underlying source of your heel pain.